 When someone suffers from a sudden cardiac arrest, you need to take immediate action to save a life.
 Even if you call 911 instantly, it can take a few minutes for EMS to arrive at the venue.
 If 10 minutes are passed without care, it becomes impossible to ensure the success of resuscitation.
-In this condition, chest compressions administered by CPR and defibrillation by AED or automated external defibrillator can save the life by bringing the patient’s heart back to normal rhythm.
-However, you need a proper CPR & AED certification training to provide this treatment safely.
+In this condition, chest compressions administered by CPR and defibrillation by AED or automated external defibrillator can save a life by bringing the patient’s heart back to a normal rhythm.
+However, you need proper CPR AED certification training to provide this treatment safely.
 Here are the questions that you must ask before undergoing this training:

 Is It Possible to Perform CPR on a Victim Having a Seizure?

 You should never perform chest compression or rescue breathing on a person during a seizure.
 These methods should be performed only after the person becomes unresponsive.
 During the seizure, you shouldn’t try to restrict or restrain the movements of the patients.
-Prevent injuries by removing any hazardous object from that place.
+Prevent injuries by removing any hazardous objects from that place.
 The airway of the victim should remain open after the seizure.
 And, you should also call 911 if the seizure takes more than 5 minutes.

 Is It Advisable to Perform CPR If a Person is Choking?

 It is never advisable to perform CPR unless a victim becomes unresponsive.
 You shouldn’t start CPR or use AED if a person is choking and visibly struggling.
-In this condition, you should first perform abdominal thrust after taking the consent of the victim.
+In this condition, you should first perform an abdominal thrust after taking the consent of the victim.
 If a person can’t respond or goes unconscious, you should start the treatment immediately to save a precious life.

 Can A Person Get Sued For Performing CPR?